sve04/docker-graphite-statsd/README.md

 ## Get Graphite running instantly to use with sitespeed.io

-This is a fork from [Hopsoft](https://github.com/hopsoft/docker-graphite-statsd) adding a couple of extra things.
-Massive love to Hopsoft for setting up the original.
+This is a fork from [Hopsoft](https://github.com/hopsoft/docker-graphite-statsd) Massive love to Hopsoft for setting up the original image.

 In this image, Graphite is always setup with Basic Auth (feed your .htpasswd file when starting) and the Graphite data dir is set to */opt/graphite/storage/whisper*.